radiantlogic-v8/documentation-new/documentation/tuning/directory-stores.md

 ## Non-indexed Attributes
 If the Indexed Attributes list is empty, all attributes (except binary ones and the description attribute) are indexed by default.
 Also, the following *internal* ones are not indexed either: “pwdLastLogonTime”, "creatorsName", "createTimestamp", "modifiersName", "modifyTimestamp", "cacheCreatorsName", "cacheCreateTimestamp", "cacheModifiersName", "cacheModifyTimestamp", "uuid", "vdsSyncState", "vdsSyncHist", "ds-sync-generation-id", "ds-sync-state", "ds-sync-hist", "vdsSyncCursor", "entryUUID", "userpassword”.
 Any additional attributes that you do not want indexed should be added to the Non-Indexed Attributes list on the Properties tab for the selected RadiantOne Directory store.

-For more details, see [Indexed Attributes](/documentation/configuration/directory-stores/managing-properties#indexed-attributes)
+For more details, see [Non-indexed Attributes](/documentation/configuration/directory-stores/managing-properties#indexed-attributes)

 ## Sorted Attributes
 This is a list of attributes to be used in association with Virtual List Views (VLV) or sort control.
 These sorted indexes are managed internally in the store and kept optimized for sorting.
 They are required if you need to sort the search result or to execute a VLV query on the RadiantOne Directory.

-For more details, see [Indexed Attributes](/documentation/configuration/directory-stores/managing-properties#sorted-attributes)
+For more details, see [Sorted Attributes](/documentation/configuration/directory-stores/managing-properties#sorted-attributes)

 ## Optimize Linked Attributes